 Super Secret Television Production

 One of the most recent productions our students have had the pleasure to work on is a super secret television show (we will let you know what it was once the episodes have aired).
-This production saw over 20 of our students working together on the same scene.
+This production saw many of our students working together on the same scene.
 Here's what they had to say about it:

 "Working on this show was a great experience shared with some great friends and talented people.
 This was my first Skilled Supporting Artist job and due to the training with the BAA I went into the job confident that I could throw myself into the action and take direction well."